 MR is the comparative evaluation and analysis of the individual merit of the employees.
-It analyzes the differences in performance between employees who are working on similar jobs and would therefore earn the same wages.
+It analyzes the differences in performance between employees who are working on similar jobs.
 MR is also known as 'performance appraisal', 'employee rating', 'efficiency rating', 'performance evaluation', 'performance review', 'personnel rating' or employee evaluation.
+Merit rating refers to the evaluation or appraisal of the worth of the man's services on his job.
+It is the process of assessing the performance and progress of an employee on a given job and his potential for future development.